What Is Pool Salt?

 Pool salt is standard sodium chloride (NaCl) but is just table salt in a different form.
 The main difference is that pool salt is coarser and comes larger or cut.
 It can be a vital part of swimming pool maintenance.

 Saltwater chlorine generators use pool salt to create chlorine to sanitize your pool.
 When salt is added to your pool’s water, it dissolves and breaks into chlorine and sodium ions.
-Using pool salt with saline chlorination systems lets swimming pool owners disinfect their pool water in a more natural and environmentally friendly approach instead of using chlorine products.
+Using pool salt with saline chlorination systems lets swimming pool owners disinfect their pool water in a more natural and environmentally friendly approach instead of using pool chlorine products.

 Types of Pool Salt